kikoseijo/atom-sf-bootstrap-snippets/README.md

 ## Snippets categories

 Here are some of the libraries used, and the shortcodes to bring them all in your screen.
+This are just some examples, there are many more commands you can use, list will show when you start typing.

 | Input                | Shortcut